jmp-app/jmp/docs/backend.md

 * have all dependencies set inside the constructor
 * be added to the slim container inside [dependencies.php](../api/src/dependencies.php)

-Check out already existing serivces as examples.
+Check out already existing services as examples.
 [Services](../api/src/JMP/Services)

 ### Create a new model
 If the required model not already exists, you have to create a new one.

 The model must
 * have all columns (as in the database) as public attributes
-* have a cunstructor with one array as parameter
+* have a constructor with one array as parameter
 * set all attributes (except the ones which are foreign keys in the database) by the values of the array inside the constructor
 * implement the [ArrayConvertable Interface](../api/src/JMP/Models/ArrayConvertable.php)